 With a heart to bring the good news of salvation through Jesus to our town of Monroe, Magnify Church was launched in 2021 as a small core group meeting in the home of pastor Brian Stoddard.
 We recently began meeting in our current location in downtown Monroe inside the Miracles and Memories building.
 We are a small group, but we are preaching Christ, meeting for prayer and fellowship, counseling those in need, and lovingly making Christ known publicly.

-We welcome faithful Christians who want to grow in Christ and we welcome those who have questions and are unsure about Jesus and we welcome all who are suffering and lost.
+We welcome faithful followers of Christ who want to grow in the grace and knowledge of our Lord and Savior Jesus Christ.
+We welcome those who have questions about Jesus and we welcome all who are suffering and lost.

-We are a non denominational reformed church and part of the G3 Network
+We are an independent reformed church and part of the G3 Network

 Joyfully abiding in Christ in all of life and exalting His name above all